Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 In conclusion, the Java people recommend the following:

-- _Use checked exceptions if the program could reasonably be expected to recover_ from the situation in which the exception occurs.
+- _Use checked exceptions if the program could reasonably be expected to recover_ from what causes the exception.

 --

-- _Use unchecked exceptions if your program can't recover_ from the situation in which the exception occurs.
+- Use unchecked exceptions if your program cannot recover from what causes the exception.

 --